CaesarXInsanium/guile-lox/README.md

   worse
   - update code to use the new error system
 - add support for unsupported chars.
 Handle unrecognized chars
-- add tests for lexer
 - add tests for everything
+  - lexer
+  - parser
+  - utils
 - rename stuff to more fit the idea of lexer
 - move testing infrastrure down to tests directory with its own Makefile

-# TODO Build System and Testing
+# Build System and Testing

 This is the section in which unnecessary files are removed.
 It is also how I am going to redo the build system and testing infrastructure.